 Family violence: never OK

 Seeking support is the best thing you can do for your child, your family and yourself.
-With the right support, you and your child can recover from the effects of family violence.
+The right support can help to protect you and your child from harm.
+It can also help you recover.

 What to do if you’re experiencing family violence